-The Community Arts Engagement Mentorship Project (CAEMP) is a new project for Northwest Folklife and a potential model for future year-round programming for the organization.
-Northwest Folklife hosts the annual Folklife Festival during Memorial Day weekend.
-Over 250,000 attendees participate in the Festival each year.
-Festival attendees are not only passive observers; many are also participants in the presentation and performance of traditional arts.
-In order to continue to grow participation in the Festival, it is essential that Northwest Folklife actively cultivate communities who are new to the region and have not yet participated.
-Through the Community Arts Engagement Mentorship Project, Northwest Folklife supports the development, production, and documentation of two community showcases of traditional and emerging Somali arts.
-This project builds a pathway for the long-term engagement of the Somali community in regional arts programming.
+The Community Arts Engagement Mentorship Project (CAEMP) is a project model for Northwest Folklife’s year-round programming.
+Serving our mission, Northwest Folklife actively cultivates communities who are new to the region and have not yet participated in the Northwest Folklife Festival, our signature showcase of cultural traditions that are practiced in communities that call our region ‘home.’
+Through this round of the Community Arts Engagement Mentorship Project, in partnership with the Somali Youth and Family Club, Northwest Folklife supported the development, production, and documentation of two community showcases of traditional and emerging Somali arts.
+This project builds a pathway for the long-term engagement of the Somali community, not only with Northwest Folklife, but in regional arts programming.

 This project, which took place over the summer of 2012, was the first time Northwest Folklife has offered resources directly to a community to specifically support the development and production of community arts showcases in an effort to build arts participation.
 The Somali community’s traditional arts are an integral part of their culture; however the community has lacked the resources to focus on the performance and production of their traditional and emerging arts.
 This project allowed Folklife to assist the community in creating an opportunity to let their cultural traditions flourish in their new home, while building a path-way for future engagement through the Northwest Folklife Festival in 2013.